argoproj/argo-cd/docs/operator-manual/core.md

 ## Introduction

-Argo CD Core is mainly a different installation that makes Argo CD run in headless mode.
-With this installation you will have a fully functional gitops engine capable of getting the desired state from Git repositories and applying it in Kubernetes.
+Argo CD Core is a different installation that runs Argo CD in headless mode.
+With this installation, you will have a fully functional GitOps engine capable of getting the desired state from Git repositories and applying it in Kubernetes.

 The following groups of features won't be available in this
 installation: